 Table of Contents

 Hiring and managing the newest entrants into the labor force represents a significant challenge for employers.
 These “Generation Z” workers, born between 1997 and 2012 (ages 13-28), are quickly replacing the retiring Baby Boomers and Gen X and are projected to represent more than 32% of the workforce by 2032, according to the U.S. Bureau of Labor Statistics.
-Managing Gen Z is turning out to be a large-scale and widespread issue for many organizations around the globe.
+Managing Gen Z is turning out to be a widespread, large-scale issue for many organizations worldwide.

 Recent articles in the business press have reported that 40% of hiring managers consider them unprepared for work and the workplace.
 Of those, 94% avoid hiring them.
 Another found that 37% of managers would expand the use of AI over hiring Gen Z workers.

 A growing number of business leaders are sharing previously unheard-of issues and trends with these workers, and the stories are becoming the stuff of legends.
 As we know, urban legends often lead to wild overstatements and misconceptions that, when repeated enough, become assumed facts and (unfairly) ingrained biases.
-So what is the reality, and what can employers do to improve managing Gen Z employees?
+So what is the reality, and what can employers do to improve their management of Gen Z employees?

 What employers are reporting

-Published studies provide surprising insights, experiences, and views about Gen Z workers from their managers.
+Published studies offer surprising insights, experiences, and perspectives on Gen Z workers from their managers.
 For example, one survey found that 74% of managers said that Gen Z employees are the most challenging generation.
 They pointed specifically to shortcomings in skill levels, effort, and motivation.
-One-third or more also reported that these younger workers were easily offended, distracted, demonstrated low productivity, and communicated ineffectively.
+One-third or more also reported that these younger workers were easily offended, distracted, low-productive, and communicated ineffectively.

 External issues that help explain Gen Z’s unique challenges

-Before identifying strategies for managing Gen Z workers, it is essential to understand the unique mix of reasons for their seemingly unique perspectives and behaviors on working, their employers, and the workplace.
+Before identifying strategies for managing Gen Z workers, it is essential to understand the unique mix of reasons for their seemingly distinct perspectives and behaviors toward work, their employers, and the workplace.
 Many of the issues evolved from the world they were born and raised in, and some psychological factors influenced the development of their worldviews.

 Being raised with the pressure to succeed

 Unlike Baby Boomers (“raised to roam” freely in their neighborhoods) and Gen X (“latchkey kids” who came home after school to an empty house), many Millennial and Gen Z children were raised by what was described as “helicopter parenting” by two working parents.
-Compared to previous generations, their free time was planned with structured activities with after-school programs, camps, sports, and music lessons to develop them to their full potential.
-That pressure to perform and succeed started early with expectations for preparing them to get into the best schools, career fields, and jobs through excellent grades, extracurriculars, and summer experiences and employment.
+Compared to previous generations, their free time was structured with after-school programs, camps, sports, and music lessons to help them develop to their full potential.
+That pressure to perform and succeed started early, with expectations that they would get into the best schools, career fields, and jobs through excellent grades, extracurriculars, and summer experiences and employment.
 These influence Gen Z’s high expectations and plans for future success in the workplace.

 Some psychologists attribute Gen Z’s perspectives to overindulgent parenting, which focuses on overly protective behaviors.
 These communicate a lack of environmental trust and fear and limit children's ability to absorb and learn from disappointment and failures.
 Those are the experiences that, while at times painful, build their resilience and (eventually) self-esteem as they learn to overcome them.